Could you do an entry/give advice on the best way to organise one’s

 Organise your clothes by type (Skirts, trousers, sleeveless tops, short leeve tops, long sleeved tops, cardigans, shirts, blazers, dresses, Outerwear (jackets and Coats) and colour.
 I personally organise my garments by ascending hemlines and from light to dark colours.

-– If you have drawers, fold away your t-shirts, jeans and knits that don’t require hanging.
+- If you have drawers, fold away your t-shirts, jeans and knits that don’t require hanging.
 I also buy insert boxes that fit inside my drawers for sleepwear and underwear.
-Here are some pictures from my pinterest I found that might help you get an idea of what colour and garment type coordination can look for both big and small wardrobes
+Here are some pictures from I found that might help you get an idea of what colour and garment type coordination can look for both big and small wardrobes

 - Organise your shoes and Accessories

 Shoes take up a LOT of storage place so for shoes you don’t tend to wear that often, I’d suggest putting them into storage with your Summer or Winter items and invest in stackable shoe racks for your wardrobe.

 I have one of in my closet but there are so many other shoe rack options out there.
 This a pretty creative idea below …

 - Shoe boxes: If you like to keep your shoes in boxes, try clear shoe storage boxes like OR be creative and keep your shoe boxes, take polaroids of the shoes and use them a labels to help your coordinate your outfits.

 - Coat Hangers: Invest in quality hangers.
 I personally prefer wooden hangers with ridged corners with a non-slip trouser bar like .
 Specifically for trousers, I’d recommend hangers like which reduce wardrobe space and allow you to slide trousers with ease.
 I also use for skirts.